What Is a TLD? All You Need to Know About Top Level Domains

 Domain endings are also helpful for website localization.
 Some companies use a country code top-level domain (ccTLD), like a .us or .co.uk domain, to localize their business sites and adjust the content for every geographical segment.

 Some ccTLDs may also be applicable for general use.
 For instance, .io was previously a ccTLD for the British Indian Ocean Territory (BIOT), but now it is a commonly used extension among tech companies.
+Originally intended as Saint Vincent and the Grenadines ccTLD, .vc has become popular with investors and venture capital firms.

 Before starting your domain registration, check whether your desired domain is available.
 If not, use the domain name search tool to see available domain names that use different TLDs.